Nelson-Cheung/i686-compiler/linux/Documentation/fault-injection/fault-injection.rst

 	default is 'N', setting it to 'Y' will disable failure injections when dealing with private (address space) futexes.

-- /sys/kernel/debug/fail_sunrpc/ignore-client-disconnect:

-	Format: { 'Y' | 'N' }

-	default is 'N', setting it to 'Y' will disable disconnect injection on the RPC client.

-- /sys/kernel/debug/fail_sunrpc/ignore-server-disconnect:

-	Format: { 'Y' | 'N' }

-	default is 'N', setting it to 'Y' will disable disconnect injection on the RPC server.

 - /sys/kernel/debug/fail_function/inject:

 	Format: { 'function-name' | '!function-name' | '' }